TianrunCai/EXTEND/README.md

 Installation steps:

 Set up a system environment variable named "ENTEND_HOME" and assign the desired path of the EXTEND main folder as its value.
+Due to the size limitation, please send an email (tcai1@bwh.harvard.edu) to Tianrun Cai to get full version of the tool.